Arash Ajoudani – Italian Institute of Technology, Genova

 Abstract

 The progress of new technologies with continuous reduction of their costs provides interesting opportunities to support users in living activities.
 In this prospective, robot technologies introduce interesting challenges to support user needs and to increase the quality of life.
 A cleaning robot is of interest for all people.
 Smart wheelchairs and assisted manipulators improve the independent living of users with different needs.
-The aim of this lecture is to describe the innovative and interesting research activities for robots in interactive and assisted living, with a specific focus on elder-care assistive robots.
+The aim of this lecture is to describe the innovative and interesting research activities for robots in inter–active and assisted living, with a specific focus on elder-care assistive robots.